reagrouptest/simple-sinatra-application/README.md

 # Design decision for application.

-The application is designed in three availability zone to provide high availability in Australia region.
+The application is designed in three availability zone with three servers to provide high availability in Australia region.
 The traffic is served using load balancer which listens on port 80.

 The application uses route53 entry as hostname in ansible playbook.
 This setup requires less maintenance whenever the IP address of instance changes.